Skip to main content

 Furthermore, I’ve read that an “authentic” Bolognese sauce has beef broth.
 Again, Hazan’s recipe does not have beef broth, so I did not use it.
 In my opinion, you’ll be fine without it.
 You could use beef broth if as a substitute for the cooking wine if you are not cooking with wine.

-Here’s what we’ll be using in our Ragu alla Bolognese.
+Here’s what we’ll be using in our Hearty Bolognese Sauce.
 Be sure to scroll down to the bottom of this post for the FULL PRINTABLE RECIPE CARD, which has all ingredient measurements so you can scale the recipe to your needs!
 You can easily adapt the quantities of ingredients based on how much sauce you want to make.

 • Butter: Used to sauté our vegetables.